 Although small, Harry and Meghan's former residence reportedly boasted impressive reception rooms, designed by none other than Sir Christopher Wren, who was one of Britain's most highly-acclaimed architects.

-Kensington Palace confirmed last year that the Duke and Duchess of Sussex would be moving to Windsor, to make a permanent home at Frogmore Cottage, nearby the Queen's favourite home, Windsor Castle.
+Kensington Palace confirmed in 2018 that the Duke and Duchess of Sussex would be moving to Windsor, to make a permanent home at Frogmore Cottage, nearby the Queen's favourite home, Windsor Castle.

 So while Prince Harry and Duchess Meghan have now left Nottingham Cottage behind, their first marital home, we're sure they'll always have fond memories of their former home together in the capital.